neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 On the other side the incoming request is something you should never try to create an instance of yourself, as it is provided by the framework.
 In theory, you could also call the ``ServerRequestFactory::createServerRequest`` or the Guzzle ``ServerRequest::fromGlobals()`` convenience method, but this does not have any relation to the current request object handled by the framework.
-It will not have any of the processing from components applied and might therefore lead to unexpected results, like the trusted proxy headers ``X-Forwarded-*`` not being applied and the ``ServerRequest`` providing wrong protocol, host or client IP address.
+It will not have any of the processing from middlewares applied and might therefore lead to unexpected results, like the trusted proxy headers ``X-Forwarded-*`` not being applied and the ``ServerRequest`` providing wrong protocol, host or client IP address.
-If you need access to the **current** HTTP ``Request``, either create a :ref:`Http Component<Component Chain>` or only access it inside the controller through the ``ActionRequest`` for inspecting::
+If you need access to the **current** HTTP ``Request``, either create a :ref:`Http Middleware<Middlewares Chain>` or only access it inside the controller through the ``ActionRequest`` for inspecting::

 	public function myAction(): void